 In many cases, acquiring an ignition interlock license will prevent you from losing your job.
 I can guide you through the ignition interlock license requirements.

 First-time non-violent drug offenders may be eligible for a pre-trial diversion program under the Pennsylvania Drug Act called Section 17.
 Section 17 is an alternative to ARD and requires proof of drug dependency by a physician or psychologist.

-In Bucks County, an offender should consider Section 17 for their drug case if they do not qualify for the district court drug diversion program.
-An individual entering the Section 17 program must enter a guilty plea or a plea of no contest to the drug offense and agree to comply with the special probation conditions, including drug treatment, if required by the court.
+In Bucks County, a person should consider Section 17 for their drug case if they do not qualify for the district court drug diversion program.
+An individual entering the Section 17 program must enter a guilty plea or a plea of no contest to the drug offense.
+Also, they must agree to comply with the special probation conditions, including drug treatment, if the judge orders it.

 Persons approved for Section 17 preserve their eligibility for ARD if they receive a second criminal charge in the future.

 Completing the terms of the Section 17 program will result in a dismissal of the criminal charges by the court.
 In addition, persons who satisfy the conditions of the Section 17 program are eligible to petition the court for the expungement of their case records.

 For example, Bucks County will complete the criminal record expungement once Section 17 is complete.
 Also, the Section 17 program is a better alternative for first-time drug offenders than the ARD program.
 I can determine if you are eligible for the Section 17 diversion program or the other Bucks County Drug Possession Diversion Programs.